The Citizens National Bank Of Newport

 Series of 1929 Type1 $10 National Bank Note

-The Citizens National Bank Of Newport also printed 194 sheets of Type1 1929 $20 national bank notes.
-That is an extremely small sheet printing number.
-Survivors are still likely but definitely not guaranteed.
+The Citizens National Bank Of Newport also printed 224 sheets of Type1 1929 $20 national bank notes.
+That may sound like a very small number, and it is.
+However, when it comes to small size notes, that print range usually allows for a handful of survivors.
 Andrew Jackson is featured on the front of each 1929 $20 bill.
 Be sure to take note of the serial number on your specific bank note.
 If it is 000001 then you can expect a nice premium.
 There is a special market for serial number one bank notes.
 Of course, even if the number isn’t #1, it could still be collectible and have a high value just based on its condition and rarity alone.

 Series of 1929 Type1 $20 National Bank Note